vibhashah/java4-labs-spring-ioc/README.md

 1. Open a terminal
 1. Change to the main directory for these labs: ``cd ~/labs/java4-labs-spring-ioc``
-1. Push your changes to GitHub: ``git push origin master``
+1. Push your changes to GitHub: ``git push origin master`` providing your GitHub login credentials if prompted to do so
 1. Navigate to your copy of the repository in GitHub
 1. Click "New Pull Request"
 1. From the "Comparing changes" view, click "Create pull request"
 1. Enter a proper tile and comments in the "Open a pull request" view
 1. Click "Create pull request"
-1. Verify your pull request is pending in the [main repository pulls list](https://github.com/jeff-anderson-cscc/java4-labs-spring-ioc/pulls)
+1. Verify your pull request is pending in the [main repository pulls](https://github.com/jeff-anderson-cscc/java4-labs-spring-ioc/pulls) list

-__NOTE:__ I will provide feedback via. comments in your pull request.
+__NOTE: I will provide feedback via. comments in your pull request.__
 If you need to amend your work after you issue your initial pull request:

 1. Commit your updates